Karthikshabari/Key-Phrase-Extractor/README.md

 ## Overview
 This project combines extractive and abstractive approaches to extract high-quality keyphrases from news articles across multiple domains.
 The system is optimized for seven target domains: **AI, Automotive, Cybersecurity, Food, Environment, Real Estate, and Entertainment**.

----

-## Keyphrase Extraction Demo
-[Add a demo link or screenshot here]

----

 ## 🚀 Features

 ### 🧠 Smart Extraction Engine